 Money issues in iran

-Secondly, the offical exchange rate you find online for Iranian rials is far from correct.
-The rate you’ll find being used in country is hardly ever close to what you find when you search on Google.
+Secondly, the official exchange rate you find online for Iranian rials is far from correct.
+The rate you’ll find being used in the country is hardly ever close to what you find when you search on Google.
 When I was there in August-September 2019, the rate on the ground was 125, 000 rials to 1 euro.
 However, this literally changes almost daily with the economic uncertainty surrounding the country, so it’s likely far from accurate now.
-A good website you can check which is more accurate to what you’ll find in Iran is: https://www.bonbast.com
+A good website you can check which is more accurate to what you’ll find in Iran is https://www.bonbast.com

 Thirdly, because rials have many zeros, Iranians like to make it easier… for them.
 They have made their own currency called tomans which is rials with one less zero.
 Basically, 100, 000 rials is quoted by locals as 10, 000 tomans.
-Tomans is so popular now that they’re thinking of making it the offical currency.
+Tomans is so popular now that they’re thinking of making it the official currency.
 But to make it even more complicated, sometimes the locals will just say 10 toman which is actually, 10, 000 toman which is actually 100, 000 rial.
 Confused yet?
 The best bet is to just always clarify with whoever you are dealing with whether they’re quoting rial or toman, because of course, this confusion leads to many people getting ripped off.
 You’ll get the hang of it eventually.

-So, my solution to all your money problems in Iran is: MahCard.
-It’s a local start up in Iran and is a prepaid debit card which can be preloaded with cash (or online transfer for a fee) upon your arrival in Iran and then used everywhere in the country, including ATM cash withdrawals.
+So, my solution to all your money problems in Iran is MahCard.
+It’s a local start-up in Iran and is a prepaid debit card which can be preloaded with cash (or online transfer for a fee) upon your arrival in Iran and then used everywhere in the country, including ATM cash withdrawals.
 It was so easy to use and the staff personally deliver it to your accommodation and explain it all to you.
 It’s best to order it before you arrive in Iran so that it’s ready for you and you can do that here.

 When processing payment for the MahCard, you can use my promo code: GOINGSOMEWHERE so that you get a discount!